 - Learn More

 Among all this depravity, though, there are some lighter moments.
-We take you inside the hotel where Dr. Martin Luther King, Jr. wrote his legendary, “I have a dream” speech, where the term “lobbying” originated, and is known as the “Hotel for Presidents.”
+We take you to what is known as the “Hotel for Presidents,” a very storied place where, among other historic happenings, Dr. Martin Luther King Jr. wrote his legendary ‘I Have a Dream’ speech, and the term “lobbying” originated.
 We also fill you in on the story behind DC’s official cocktail, “The Rickey,” and how one of Congress’s biggest fails in American history, Prohibition, affected Washington during the roaring 1920’s.

 We wrap up the tour at the White House, home to more ghost stories than a Stephen King novel.
 White House guests and residents alike have experienced all sorts of spooky encounters over the years, from hearing the laughter of dead presidents to seeing Abraham Lincoln’s ghost walking the halls.
 We’ll also explain how John F. Kennedy was known to blow off steam in the White House’s former indoor pool (and it wasn’t just doing laps!).